-Vaccinations will continue to be required for all, except those with medical or religious exemptions, who must continue with required testing.
+Vaccinations will continue to be encouraged for all, except those with medical or religious exemptions, who must continue with required testing.

-Vaccinations will still be required to access the gym.
+Vaccinations will still be encouraged to access the gym.

-All visitors (non-SFC students and employees) must continue to show proof of vaccination or a negative test in order to enter campus for any reason.
+All visitors (non-SFC students and employees) do not have to show proof of vaccination or a negative test in order to enter campus for any reason.

 While mask-wearing will no longer be required, anyone who wants to keep wearing a mask is encouraged and free to do so.